joshrp/moonlight-docs/Troubleshooting.md

 7. Uninstall GeForce Experience, reboot, clean install GeForce Experience, and reboot again.
 8. [Send us an email](https://github.com/moonlight-stream/moonlight-docs/wiki/Get-In-Touch)

+### Games are missing from Moonlight
+1. If nothing appears at all (not even Steam), try restarting your PC.
+If that doesn't work, uninstall GeForce Experience, reboot your PC, then reinstall GeForce Experience again and scan for games.
+2. Make sure the folder where your games are installed is listed in GeForce Experience.
+Add it by opening GeForce Experience, clicking on the Preferences tab, then clicking the + button and navigating to the correct folder.
+3. You can add games manually that aren't detected as streamable by GeForce Experience [using this guide](https://github.com/moonlight-stream/moonlight-docs/wiki/Setup-Guide#adding-custom-programs-that-are-not-automatically-found)

 ### No video displayed on device
 1. Make sure a monitor is connected to your PC and turned on.
 2. Reboot your PC and device.